 Yes and no. Frankly, while it includes none of the original cast, it sounds like the Velvet Underground for the most part.
 Furthermore, while the previous four albums were also not made using state-of-the-art equipment, the lack of budget for Squeeze is glaringly noticeable.

-Would the reaction to the album been as harsh had it appeared under Yule’s own name?
-Certainly not, but it wouldnt have received the attention it did either.
+Would the reaction to the album be as harsh had it appeared under Yule’s own name?
+Certainly not, but it wouldn’t have received the attention it did either.

 Most of the tracks on the album are reminiscent of the Velvets’ rock n’ roll period.
 For the most part, the arrangements are simple, the pacing is quick, and the lyrics are quirky and witty.

 In fact, if you’ve heard the demos of the band that have appeared on Deluxe Edition reissues of their iconic records, they somewhat resemble the tracks on Squeeze.
 Little Jack sounds like a number that didn’t quite make the cut for Loaded.
 Crash feels like a distant relative of I’m sticking with you.
 Sounds like Dopey Joe and She’ll make you cry sound like someone trying to do a Lou Reed song, something that Reed entertained himself with on occasion.
 The record tends to drag on a bit toward the end.
 However, the final song on the record Louise, a barroom saloon stomper about an old hooker, is the highlight of the record and might have deserved a better fate.

 Aftermath and the Velvet Underground reunion

 Squeeze disappeared without a trace almost immediately after release.
 By this point, Sesnick and Yule must have known they were flogging a dead horse and ceased using the monicker.